GraveRose/graft/README.md

 By default, there are no special requirements for SSH as this is a native connection type.

 ### ICMP (server)
+Using the program `ptunnel-ng` allows us to *piggyback* connections inside of ICMP payloads.
+Usually, most opertaing systems will send the alphabet and digits as the Echo payloads but with `ptunnel-ng`, the payloads actually contain the protocol we are tunneling.

 ### DNS (server)
 ToDo